mcskinner/ecom-rakuten/README.md

 ./train.sh reverse-model --reverse
 ```

-Train a model with some paratemers different from the default:
+Train a model with some parameters different from the default:

 ```
 ./train.sh custom-model-name --n-epochs=20 --lr=1.2